They are expensive. They are dangerous. They are unsightly.

 Power is transferred via contact shoes of copper and graphite.
 The collector is lifted up and down over the contact line via its own magnets in a tiny pantograph.
 The EMI of these magnets is small enough to be safe for passengers on the train and does not cause interference with electronic devices onboard.
 Power is fed at a rate of up to 750vcc.

-Because it uses a contact system, TramWave is susceptible to ice, snow or sand on the lines.
+Because it uses a contact system, TramWave is susceptible to ice or snow or sand on the lines.
 However, sweepers can be installed to clear lines as the train moves over them, and optional heating elements are available for cold climates where freezing is a concern.

 “TramWave (has) already been tested and (is) ready to be installed in any city that (needs) an innovative, carbon-free, and efficient mass transit system,” Siciliano says.
 “TramWave is a product ready to improve urban transit.”